Automakers warm up to friendly hackers at cybersecurity conference

 More connections and technological features in modern vehicles also increasingly attract security professionals from other research areas, said Aaron Cornelius, senior researcher at cybersecurity company Grimm.
 Cornelius was supervising a station where participants could try to hack into the control units of a 2012 Ford Focus.

-Assaf Harel, chief scientist of Karamba Security, an Israeli company that provides automotive security technology and works with car manufacturers and suppliers including Denso Corp <6902.T> and Alpine Electronics Inc <AELEF.PK>, said the hacking community has opened the auto industry's eyes.
+Assaf Harel, chief scientist of Karamba Security, an Israeli company that provides automotive security technology and works with car manufacturers and suppliers including Denso Corp and Alpine Electronics Inc, said the hacking community has opened the auto industry's eyes.

 "Carmakers have been discovering new issues with their traditional architectures thanks to white hat hackers, which highlighted security needs for carmakers and suppliers alike," said Harel, who operated a station where hackers could try to modify a model traffic light.